 Important Notes About Registration

 Registration for the test and the prep course are done separately:

-- Students attending either The Bishop Strachan School or Trinity College School are instructed to meet with their guidance counsellors to sign up for the actual test, which will be written on Wednesday, October 14.
-Students attending other schools are encouraged to contact their respective guidance departments for a list of local PSAT test centres and to book a spot.
+- Students attending either The Bishop Strachan School or Trinity College School are instructed to contact their guidance counsellors to sign up for the actual test, which will be written on Saturday, October 16, 2021 (BSS) and Wednesday, October 27, 2021 (TCS).
+Students attending other schools are encouraged to contact their respective guidance departments for a list of local PSAT test centres and to book a spot accordingly.

 - To sign up for either prep course, please select “PSAT Prep Course Registration Form” from the Registration Forms drop-down menu, then follow the instructions there;

 - Just because a student has been registered for either the test OR the course doesn’t mean he or she is automatically signed up for the other!

 The Bishop Strachan School – Thursday, September 16, 2021